Ennahda: Homosexuality

 The party and its leaders have taken very hostile positions against homosexuality.
 In 2012, Samir Dilou, then minister of human rights and leader of Ennahda, said the LGBT people have no right to free speech, and they should respect the religion and heritage of Tunisia, he also said that homosexuality is a sexual perversion and a mental illness.
-Amnesty International said that it was deeply disappointed by the comments of Dilou, especially that he's responsible for the respect of human rights.
+Amnesty International said that it was deeply disappointed by the comments of Dilou, especially since his portfolio is human rights.

-The presidential candidate of Ennahda in 2019, Abdelfattah Mourou, stated that homosexuality is a personal choice and that we must respected individual freedoms, but at the same time he said that he announced his support for the continuation of criminalization of homosexuality in Tunisia, where sodomy is criminalized by 3 years of imprisonment.
+The presidential candidate of Ennahda in 2019, Abdelfattah Mourou, stated that homosexuality is a personal choice and that individual freedoms should be respected, but at the same time announced his support for the continuation of criminalization of homosexuality in Tunisia, where sodomy is punished by 3 years of imprisonment.

-In 2021, Fathi Layouni, Ennahda mayor of Le Kram, declared to a local radio station that the natural place for homosexuals is either prisons or psychiatric hospitals and that they are forbidden from entering his city, he also demanded the closure of the Association Shams, which is a Tunisian organization for LGBT rights.
+In 2021, Fathi Layouni, Ennahda mayor of Le Kram, declared to a local radio station that the natural place for homosexuals is either prisons or psychiatric hospitals and that they are forbidden from entering his city.
+He also demanded the closure of the Association Shams, which is a Tunisian organization for LGBT rights.